Nick Thieberger's home pages

 Dictionaries I have assisted with in various capacities

-Nafsan, Ngunese, Drehu, Tahitian, Ngarrindjeri, Somali, Kwaio, Gathang, Marquisan, Wik Ngathan
+Nafsan, Ngunese, Drehu, Tahitian, Kayardild, Batjala, Ngarrindjeri, Somali, Kwaio, Gathang, Marquisan, Wik Ngathan

 Go back to main screen